-A large number of repeated dose oral toxicity studies have been conducted with various vegetable oils and/or animal fats at different degrees of hydrogenation and/or interesterification, particularly in the context of nutritional research.
+Due to their high melting points and poor palatability, very few studies on 'Glycerides, C16-C18 saturated (SDA-19)' or 'Glycerides, C16-C22 saturated (SDA-21)' have been carried out.
+However, a large number of repeated dose oral toxicity studies have been conducted with various vegetable oils and/or animal fats at different degrees of hydrogenation and/or interesterification, particularly in the context of nutritional research.
 For practical reasons, only a limited number of studies are reported here.
+Some of these studies have been carried out at elevated levels of the saturated long-chain fatty acids and are consequently also applicable to the SDA-19 and SDA-21 type of materials.

-Vegetable oils and fats, including shea butter, are a component of a normal diet.
-Although differences may be observed on bodyweight gain, food consumption and certain measured parameters depending on the chain length distribution of the fatty acids associated to the glycerides and their degree of unsaturation, research overall indicates that, when consumed at nutritionally relevant concentrations (i.e. typically up to the equivalent of 35% of calories in food), there are no adverse effects on health and longevity.
+Vegetable oils and fats are a component of a normal human diet.
+Although differences may be observed on bodyweight gain, food consumption and certain measured parameters depending on the chain length distribution of the fatty acids associated to the glycerides and to their degree of unsaturation, research overall indicates that, when consumed at nutritionally relevant concentrations (i.e. typically up to the equivalent of 35% of calories in food), there are no adverse effects on health and longevity.

 Across all studies, tested doses ranged from 7.5 to 19% in diet.
-No significant toxicity was seen at any of the tested dose rates.
-For risk assessment purposes, the relevant oral NOAEL could therefore be considered to be 18.5% in diet, which is equivalent to an estimated 9,250 mg/kg bw/day.
+No significant toxicity has been observed at any of the tested dose rates.
+For risk assessment purposes, the relevant oral NOAEL for oils and fats could therefore be considered to be 19% in diet, which is equivalent to an estimated 9,250 mg/kg bw/day.